Nier: Automata: Localization

 The company 8-4, which had localized Nier, also localized the English-language version of Nier: Automata.
 According to Yoko, 8-4 changed elements of the script for each region because some of the concepts in the Japanese script are difficult to understand if directly translated.
 The aim was to create a script that would appeal to players around the world.
 Because 8-4 had worked with Yoko on Nier and Drakengard 3, they were familiar with his writing style and found it easy to ask for clarification during translation.
 8-4's biggest challenge was translating the android dialogue, as it was difficult to balance their purported emotionlessness with their highly emotional relationships and distinct personalities.
 While 9S was already written to be more emotive in Japanese, 2B had to be rewritten so she appears "droll" rather than emotionless in English.

 The development team had notes about how to write each character; for example 9S would speak about things at length while 2B would be crisper.
 The team also made decisions around using regional accents to altering voice types.
 A cited instance of the latter was changing a character's high-pitched child voice to a more mature one to avoid annoyance to players.
 The team researched the game's philosophical themes to avoid mistakes in their writing.
-When the estate of philosopher Jean-Paul Sartre objected to the use of his name in the game, the character Sartre was renamed Jean-Paul in releases outside Japan.
+According to Yoko, due to the estate of philosopher Jean-Paul Sartre's strict attitude towards copyright, Square Enix advised him to rename the character Sartre in releases outside of Japan; Yoko chose Jean-Paul as a replacement.
 Cup of Tea Productions, which had worked on both Nier and Drakengard 3, handled English dubbing.